Indian Idol 11 Full Contestants List: Meet The Top 15 Contestants Of This Season

 • Stuti Tiwari is from Delhi.
 She is tagged as Surili.

 • Sunny is from Batinda.
-He is named as, Nusrat Ki Khushboo.
+He is named as Nusrat Ki Khushboo.

 Shahzan, Nidhi & Rohit